Encrypt an existing Debian system with LUKS

 You can check that the cryptsetup is installed: lsinitramfs /boot/initrd.img-6.11.10+bpo-amd64 | grep crypt

-Using the filename from the update-initramfs
+Using the filename from the update-initramfs command.

-and check that everything still works fine.
+You may want to reboot and check that everything still works fine.

 Now shut down the machine.